eniewold/unchain-readthedocs/docs/source/support.rst

 E-Mail
 ======================

 If you don't have access to the application, then you can contact us through email.
-Please inclused as much technical details as possible so we can resolve the issue as quickly as possible.
+Please include as much technical details as possible so we can resolve the issue as quickly as possible.
 Mail your question to <mailto:support@unchain.app>.